AdobeDocs/commerce-frontend-core/src/pages/guide/themes/structure.md

 ## What's in this topic

-A [design theme](index.md) is an important part of the Magento application.
-This topic describes the file structure of a Magento [theme](https://glossary.magento.com/theme).
+A [design theme](index.md) is an important part of the application.
+This topic describes the file structure of a [theme](https://glossary.magento.com/theme).

-## Magento theme location
+## Theme location

 [Storefront](https://glossary.magento.com/storefront) themes are conventionally located under `app/design/frontend/<Vendor>/`.
 Though technically they can reside in other directories.
-For example Magento built-in themes can be located under `vendor/magento/theme-frontend-<theme_code>` when a Magento instance is deployed from the [Composer](https://glossary.magento.com/composer) repository.
+For example, built-in themes can be located under `vendor/magento/theme-frontend-<theme_code>` when a instance is deployed from the [Composer](https://glossary.magento.com/composer) repository.

 Each theme must be stored in a separate directory: